Associate | Established: 1993

 SMO 1: Quality Assurance

-Together with the Ministry of Finance (MoF), APOB and the Ukrainian Federation of Professional Accountants and Auditors (UFPAA), the AChU is participating in the World Bank’s project Strengthening Auditing and Reporting for Eastern Partnership countries (STAREP), which includes activities related to raising awareness and best practices for QA.
+Together with the Ministry of Finance of Ukraine (MoF), APOB, and the Ukrainian Federation of Professional Accountants and Auditors (UFPAA), the AChU also participates in the World Bank’s Strengthening Auditing and Reporting for Eastern Partnership Countries (STAREP) initiative, which includes activities related to quality assurance awareness and best practices.

 Current Status: Review & Improve